john202020/lodux/Readme.md

 ## Principles:
 1. action and state are required to be [JSON safe](doc/JSONSafe.md).
-2. store.state is immutable.
+2. store.state assignment is immutable.
 3. null argument is considerable illegitimate, error will be thrown.
 4. using `this` within callbacks will not be guaranteed.
 5. methods, subscriptions, and callbacks are synchronously executed.
-6. store instance will not affect other store instance.
+6. store instance will not affect other store instance, except cloned store.

 ## Attention
 1. this store management use es6 functionalities (e.g. Proxy).